Sæbyholm: Papenheim and Ruud families

-The Winterfeldt family
+Winterfeldt family, 16711801

 After Lene Rud's death in1671, her heirs sold the estate to Helmuth Otto von Winterfeldt.
-He served as lord chamberlain from 1670 to 1789.
-He created the Barony of Vintersborg from the estates in 1673.
-He renamed Sæbygård Sæbyholm and expanded the estate significantly through the acquisition of more land.
+He served as lord chamberlain from 1670 to 1679.
+In 1671, he created the Barony of Vintersborg from the estates Sæbygård and Utterslevgaard.
+He changed the name of Sæbygård to Sæbyholm and expanded the estate significantly through the acquisition of more land.

-The Hardenberg-Reventlow family
+Hardenberg-Reventlow family, 1801present

 Frederik Christian Holck-Winterfeldt chose to dissolve the barony in 1801 and then ceded Sæbyholm to count Christian Heinrich August Hardenberg-Reventlow in exchange for Fjellebro and Skovgaard.
 Christian Heinrich August Hardenberg-Reventlow managed Sæbyholm as a farm under Krenkerup, the centre of the countship he had created in 1815.
 A new main building was constructed for Ida Augusta Hardenberg-Reventlow in 1856.